Kalkwst/Risotto/README.md

 Completely consumes the given sequence.
 This method uses immediate execution and doesn't store any data.

+#### SkipUntil

+Skips items from the input sequence until the given predicate returns true, when applied to the current sequence item.
+That item will not be skipped.

 #### Transform

 Transfoorms all of the elements in the sequence and returns the transformed results.